mcgill-robotics/rover-embedded-2025/steering-motor-firmware/README.md

 Controlling direction is simply done by setting a pin to logic high for one direction and logic low for the other.
 The direction that the motor will spin (counterclockwise or clockwise) depends on this but also depends on the polarity of the wiring which is why the direction in the code is simply denoted by `1` and `0`. (see `set_motor_direction` function in `motor.h`)

 Controlling the motor speed is done through a pwm signal.
 This is done in stm32 cube ide by configuring a pin to have its output to be controlled by a timer.
-We then set up the timer to count up to 4499 which allows is 4500 levels for our speed control.
+We then set up the timer to count up to 4499 which allows 4500 levels for our speed control.
 This was done to have a high level of precision over the speed of the motor but also to avoid too low of a frequency which would cause excessive heating of the motor alongside audible noise.

 To set the max value of the pwm timer we set the counter period in the `.ioc` to 4499 for timer `TIM8` and channel `CH1N` with a prescaler of 0.
 To obtain the pwm frequency we can calculate it as F_clk/((ARR+1)(PSC+1)) where ARR is the value of the counter period, PSC is the prescaler and F_clk is the frequency of the clock driving the timer.
 In our case the Timer clock was setup in the clock configuration of the `.ioc` to be 72MHz.